NadAAaHH/Customer-segmentation/README.md

 &nbsp;
 # Cluster Analysis
-After conducting cluster analysis, the following section outlines each segment and potential marketing strategies for each one:
+After analyzing the clusters' statistics and visualizations, the cluster analysis was conducted to interpret the characteristics of each cluster.
+The following section describes each segment and its potential marketing strategies:

 - ### Customers Who Prefer to Pay in Advance
 1. Offer attractive discounts, incentives, or early access to the product to encourage customers to pay in advance.